hrkfdn/ncspot/README.md

     * a | asc | ascending
     * d | desc | descending

-The screens can be opened with `queue`, `search`, `playlists` and `log`, whereas `search` can be supplied with a search term that will be entered after opening the search view.
+The screens can be opened with `focus <queue|search|library>`.
+The `search` command can be supplied with a search term that will be entered after opening the search view.

 To close the commandprompt at any time, press `esc`.